TheOdinProject/curriculum/foundations/javascript_basics/fundamentals-4.md

 * <a class="knowledge-check-link" href="https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Looping_code#exiting_loops_with_break">What is the break statement?</a>
 * <a class="knowledge-check-link" href="https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Looping_code#skipping_iterations_with_continue">What is the continue statement?</a>
 * <a class="knowledge-check-link" href="#test-driven-development">What is the advantage of writing automated tests?</a>

-### Additional Resources

-This section contains helpful links to related content.
-It isn’t required, so consider it supplemental.

-*   It looks like this lesson doesn't have any additional resources yet.
-Help us expand this section by contributing to our curriculum.